Asteski/WinMac-Menu/README.md

 - Granular extension hiding (global + recent-only override)
 - Settings GUI available for those, who do not want to modify INI file directly
 - Enable activation of WinMac Menu using various Start button and Windows key triggers
-- Trigger folder or file context menu directly from WinMac's submenu
+- Trigger folder or file context menu directly from submenus
-- Large sized menu with large icons

 ## Run